 The customer is now aware that you exist as a choice among all the other brands offering similar products or services.
-It is the time to nurture and even validate leads.
+It is time to nurture and even validate leads.
 Engaged customers are more likely to remember your brand and buy from it.

 - You can use the metrics collected in the previous stage to build your social media messages at this stage.
-Determine the nature of posts that generated maximum interest and create content that engages your customers and differentiates your product while answering the question why should they buy from you.
+Determine the nature of posts that generated maximum interest and create content that engages your customers and differentiates your product while answering the question of why should they buy from you.

-- Invest some time in replying to reviews, comments and brand mentions
+- Invest some time in replying to reviews, comments, and brand mentions

 - You could also host contests or giveaways and organize events including live Q&A’s, webinars, competitions, or live events.